Bezeone/Bezhuangs-Blog/source/_posts/Creative-Thinking-for-Success.md

 title: Creative Thinking：Techniques and Tools for Success
 date: 2020-07-10
 tags: []
-categories: 经济与商业
+categories: 慕课MOOC
 ---

-> In this ever-growing and changing world, being able to think creatively and innovatively are essential skills.
+> The greatest innovators aren’t necessarily the people who have the most original idea.
+Often, they are people- or teams- that have harnessed their creativity to develop a new perspective or more effective way of communicating an idea.
+You can train your imagination to seize opportunities, break away from routine and habit, and tap into your natural creativity.
 This course provided by IMPERIAL COLLEGE LONDON equips us with a tool-box, introducing us to a selection of behaviors and techniques that augments our innate creativity.
-The following are the notes I took during this course.

 <!--more-->

 {% pdf /pdf/creative-thinking.pdf %}

-### Principle of Creativity
+### 1. Principle of Creativity

-- Necessity is the mother of invention.
-- Opportunity is the father of invention.
+Necessity is the mother of invention.
+Opportunity is the father of invention.

-- Creativity is imagination with responsibility.
-- Creativity is the ability to imagine or invent something new of value.
+Creativity is imagination with responsibility.
+Creativity is the ability to imagine or invent something new of value.

-#### Levels of Creativity

-- Big C vs Little C
+Levels of Creativity: Big C vs Little C, Eminent vs Everyday.

-- Eminent vs Everyday
-- The value of patronage
-- The Renaissance→Industrial Revolution→Neuroscience→Data and AI
+The value of patronage: The Renaissance → Industrial Revolution → Neuroscience → Data and AI

-#### Creative Environments

-- Create a low stress environment
-- Reassurance and high trust
-- Relaxation aids production and realization of ideas
+Creative Environments: Create a low stress environment with reassurance and high trust.
+Relaxation aids production and realization of ideas are also important.

-### Creativity Tools
+### 2. Creativity Tools

+Creativity Tools to Enhance: Fluency, Flexibility, Originality.

-- Various Types of Brainstorming
+Various Types of Brainstorming Techniques: Flipchart, Post-its, Brainwriting, Alphabet, Grid, Circle brainstorming.

+Morphological Analysis: A creative tool that helps generate ideas that would not normally spring to mind.

+-   Generic morphological analysis chart.
+-   Subsystems and Means.
+-   Explore the design space systematically or experimentally.
+-   Sketching synthesises the subsystems.
+-   Small variation in selection = Substantial difference in outcome.
+-   The sub-functions and potential means of fulfilling each of these sub-functions can be arranged in a grid.
-- Morphological Analysis
+-   Morphological Analysis applied to Plot Line.
-- Six Hats
-- TRIZ
-- SCAMPER

-#### Creativity Tools to Enhance

-- Fluency
-- Flexibility
-- Originality

-#### Top 6 Brainstorming Techniques

-- Flipchart
-- Post-its
-- Brainwriting
-- Alphabet
-- Grid
-- Circle brainstorming

-### Six Thinking Hats

-- The Value of Diversity
-- The six thinking hat technique aids and augments creativity.
+Six Thinking Hats: The Value of Diversity.
+The six thinking hat technique aids and augments creativity.

 - White Hat (facts, figures, information)
 - Red Hat (intuition, gut reaction, emotion)
 - Black Hat (critically, cautiously, defensively)
 - Yellow Hat (optimistic viewpoint)
 - Green Hat (creativity)
 - Blue Hat (control and organization)

-### Morphological Analysis

-- Morphological Analysis is a creative tool that helps generate ideas that would not normally spring to mind
-- Generic morphological analysis chart
-- Subsystems and Means
-- Explore the design space systematically or experimentally
-- Sketching synthesises the subsystems
-- Small variation in selection = Substantial difference in outcome
-- The sub-functions and potential means of fulfilling each of these sub-functions can be arranged in a grid
-- Morphological Analysis applied to Plot Line

-### TRIZ

-- TRIZ = Theory of intensive problem solving
+TRIZ: Theory of intensive problem solving

 - Invented by Genrich Altshuller
 - Specific Problem --Abstraction-> General Problem -> General Solutions --Analogy-> Solution to Specific Problem
 - 39 Parameters
 - 40 principles
 - The concept of contradiction

-### Scamper
+Scamper

 - Substitute
 - Combine